baryshnikova-lab/YeastPhenome.org/README.md

 there are two added items that isn't a Django standard.
 Both are only refered to in the `paper/models.py` file.

+### `TITLE`

+The title of the web site, to make it easy to distinguisg the developement site from testing and production.

 ### `DATA_DIR`

 Link to directory containing directoris of PubMed it's to be offered